Hungreeee/steamcrawl/README.md

 pip install steamcrawl
 ```

 Before starting, you need to obtain the value of the cookie `steamLoginSecure`.
-This can be done by opening DevTools (Ctrl + Shift + I) on steamcommunity.com, Application (on the task bar), Cookies.
+This can be done by opening DevTools (Ctrl + Shift + I) on steamcommunity.com, Application (on the task bar), Cookies:

 The package requires this value to be passed in order to return the data using the information related to you (for example currency).
 Please be aware that it is absolutely safe to put your `steamLoginSecure` into the program.
-The package does not attempt to record/send to another source any of your information; even with your `steamLoginSecure` value, there is nothing another user can extract but your public market listing history, because it is all data that Steam permits user to get from its API.
+The package does not attempt to record/send to another source any of your information; even with your `steamLoginSecure` value, there is nothing valuable another user can extract (for e.g make trades, credit card info, etc.) because Steam does not allow any important decisions being made throughout the API.

 ## Documentation